Skip to main content

 How to get Jardiance without insurance

-The long-term cost of Jardiance treatment can be a financial burden for the uninsured—over $10,000 a year at full price.
-The pharmaceutical company that manufactures Jardiance, Boehringer Ingelheim, has a patient assistance program called The Boehringer Ingelheim Cares Foundation, or Boehringer Cares.
-This cost-saving option provides free Boehringer Ingelheim medications to patients in the United States who meet their program eligibility criteria.
+The long-term cost of Jardiance treatment can be a financial burden for the uninsured, over $10,000 a year at full price.
+The pharmaceutical company that manufactures Jardiance, Boehringer Ingelheim, has a patient assistance program called The Boehringer Ingelheim Cares Foundation, or Boehringer Cares, which issues a Jardiance savings card.
+This cost-saving option provides free Boehringer Ingelheim medications to patients in the United States who meet the program’s eligibility criteria.
 This is a good place to start, but not everyone will meet the eligibility requirements.
 There are additional ways to save from paying the wholesale acquisition cost (WAC) for brand-name prescription drugs like Jardiance.

 1. Start with a SingleCare savings card

 Your first step should be SingleCare.
-A Jardiance coupon from SingleCare can cut the actual cost of a Jardiance prescription almost in half to $482 per month, which can total approximately $5,000 in savings per year.
-Jardiance coupons can be selected based on the lowest price or the most convenient or trusted pharmacy.
+A SingleCare coupon can lower the cost of a Jardiance prescription by almost half to $530 per month, totaling approximately $4,100 in savings per year.
+Jardiance coupons can be selected based on the lowest price or the most convenient pharmacy.
 A free coupon will instantly save money on a Jardiance prescription, but the SingleCare discount card can be used for thousands of prescriptions.

 2. Look for other discount programs